Nielsbishere/core/docs/oiRM.md

 'flags' can be 'Uses_offset' (1) if there is an offset to the primitives, 'Is_array' (2) if there are multiple primitives present, Offset_in_relative_space (4) if the offset uses relative space (1 vertex; tangent space, multiple; combined tangent space).
 'type' can be Vertex (0), Primitive (1), Center_primitive (2) the center of a primitive, Point (3) a point in model space.
 'size' the data attached to the misc.

+Miscs aren't currently queryable because there currently is no way of adding them into a model.
+However, this could potentially be done with Fbx's properties of a Mesh; which would mean that Obj and non-property formats wouldn't support this.

 ## VBOs
 After this data, all VBO data is stored in binary (but might have to be decompressed).
 One vertex's buffer is stored as following:
 ```